 Unknown cause (idiopathic leg cramps)

 In most cases the cause is not known.
 One theory is that cramps occur when a muscle that is already in a shortened position is stimulated to contract.
 As the muscle is already shortened, to contract further may cause the muscle to go into spasm.
-This commonly happens at night in bed, as the natural position we lie in is with the knees slightly bent (flexed) and with feet pointing slightly downwards.
-In this position the calf muscle is relatively shortened and may be prone to cramps.
-This theory explains why stretching exercises may cure the problem.

 In some cases, the cramps may be a symptom of another problem.
 For example: